ajchavo49/Anthony-Chavez/README.md

 <h3>Golden Circle</h3>
 <ul>
-<li>why?
-I would like to live in a world that has been advanced by technology bettering peoples lives and creating a world that is fun and interactive.</li></ul>
+    <li><h2>why?</h2> I would like to live in a world that has been advanced by technology bettering peoples lives and creating a world that is fun and interactive.</li></ul>
 <ul>
 <li>How?
 By developing programs and tech to ease peoples lives.</li>
 <li>What? by working with entreprenuers within the state using my newly aquired skills to produce a meaningfull product.</li></ul>